 Photo: At the International Monetary Fund, fieldwork in 2017

 Who is Credible?
 Government Popularity and the Catalytic Effect of IMF Lending

-In this paper, I explain variations in private international investors’ reactions to International Monetary Fund (IMF) programs (“the catalytic effect”).
-Focusing on a borrower’s domestic politics, I argue that a borrower government’s popularity is an important cue for investors about its ability to implement essential IMF conditionality.
-Therefore, investors react more favorably to more popular IMF borrowers.
-However, the effect of government popularity on investor behavior decays over time: it provides the strongest impact at the beginning of a Fund program, when investors have less information about the IMF program’s success.
-I demonstrate the plausibility of the theory through interviews with IMF officials and international investors.
-Then, using annual data from up to 52 emerging market economies from 1998 to 2017, I find robust statistical evidence supporting these claims after addressing the endogeneity issues and selection bias inherent in IMF programs: an IMF program alone does not restore investor confidence.
-Rather, an IMF program with extensive conditionalities carried out by a popular government does.
-My findings have important implications for the study of credible commitment and international organizations and the politics of international finance.
+In this paper, I explain variations in international investors’ reactions to International Monetary Fund (IMF) programs.
+Investors react favorably if a borrowing government is credibly committed to implementing essential IMF conditionality.
+Instead of engaging complex information processing about economic reform, however, investors rely on a heuristic device to assess the borrower’s domestic political conditions.
+I argue that a borrowing government’s popularity is an important cue for investors to assess the prospect of the program.
+Investors associate higher government popularity with better implementation of the program and react more favorably to more popular borrowers.
+Using annual data from up to 52 emerging market economies from 1998 to 2017, I find robust statistical evidence supporting these claims: an IMF program alone does not restore investor confidence.
+Rather, an IMF program carried out by a strong government does.
+My findings have important implications for the study of global financial governance and credible commitment.

 The Trilemma and Trade Policy: The Monetary and Financial Roots of Constrained Protectionism (with Mark Copelovitch and Jon Pevehouse)